The author is a QUB Pol Sci Honours graduate and has written extensively on imperialism, national liberation struggles and class issues.

 About Fort Dunree

 Fort Dunree is a military museum and wildlife centre situated at the mouth of Lough Swilly in County Donegal.
 Dunree is a 10-minute journey from Buncrana on the Inishowen peninsula and 30 minutes from the city of Derry.
 It is one of Donegal's premier tourist attractions, and apart from the military museum, there are also stunning scenic walkways—some stretching right into the foothills of the Urris mountains.

 Fort Dunree has been a military base of strategic importance for many years due to its proximity to the North Atlantic and its position at the mouth of Lough Swilly.
 Prior to the partition of Ireland, Fort Dunree was an important base for the British military during World War One, as Lough Swilly was the location for the massing of Royal Navy Admiral Lord Jellicoe's North Atlantic Fleet prior to the famous Battle of Jutland.
-After the partition of Ireland, Britain retained use of Dunree as one of the 'Treaty Ports' and it was only handed back to the Irish authorities before the beginning of World War Two.
+After the partition of Ireland, Britain retained the use of Dunree as one of the 'Treaty Ports' and it was only handed back to the Irish authorities before the beginning of World War Two.
 The Fort was used by the Irish army right up until the 1980s.